gaiekdacosta/clean-back-plate/README.md

 - typescript

 ## Conclusion
-✅ **You now have the nowledge and resources to get started with the clean back plate boilerplate.
+**You now have the nowledge and resources to get started with the clean back plate boilerplate. <br />
 🎉 Happy coding!**